missionpinball/mpf-docs/mechs/leds/index.rst

 -------------

 With parallel LEDs you usually got a bit more flexibility with your channel assignments.
-You can dedice to make an LED with only a red channel for example.
+You can decide to make an LED with only a red channel for example.
 MPF cannot guess your hardware layout in most platforms.
 Therefore your have to explicitly tell MPF your channel layout: